neptune-ai/scale-examples/utils/monitoring_tools/pytorch_model_internals/README.md

 These can be extended by adding to the `TENSOR_STATS` dictionary.

-### Performance Notes
+### Performance notes

-- **Parameter tracking**: Parameters are always extracted fresh to ensure accuracy during training, as they change with each optimizer step
+- **Parameter tracking**: Tracking parameters is by far the most expensive operation.
+If really needed, the recommendation is to limit tracking to initial training to be on top of any instabilities that can occur.
-- **Activation/Gradient tracking**: Uses efficient PyTorch hooks with minimal overhead
+- **Activation/Gradient tracking**: Uses efficient PyTorch hooks with minimal overhead.
-- **Histogram computation**: More expensive than basic statistics, use selectively
+- **Histogram computation**: More expensive than basic statistics.
+Use selectively.

 ---